Broadway High School (Broadway, Virginia): History

-Girls Soccer- Team coached by Randy Black went on to win the District Championship in 2013/2014.
-Team was then coached by Bobby Mongold from 2015/2016-2018/2019.
-The 2016 team went on to play in the district, conference, and regional title games.
-Followed by the first ever trip to the state soccer tournament, losing in the semi finals by a score of 1–0.
-The 2017 team went on to play in the district, and conference championship games before falling in regionals.

-Broadway has had 2 district player of the years since 2010.
-One coming in 2016 and the other following in 2017.
+Athletic

 Band department

-The band department is currently headed by Candice Flake, and consists of Concert Band for the younger musicians, Wind Ensemble for mostly upperclassmen, and the Jazz band year round.
+The band department is currently headed by Danny Holland, and consists of Concert Band for the younger musicians, Wind Ensemble for mostly upperclassmen, and the Jazz band year round.
 Marching band begins in late summer and generally ends with a Christmas parade.
 For those who aren't in the cast or crew of the spring musical, there is pit orchestra.
 Broadway Band Department earned the status of Virginia Honor Band in both 2007 and 2010 as well as the Music Department earning the honor of Blue Ribbon School in 2010.
+The Fighting Gobbler Regiment is a proud blue ribbon school, winning local and state competitions yearly.